 Clinical studies have demonstrated that these compromises on fit can cause residual pain after surgery.
-At ConforMIS we design implants to fit the patient, not the other way around.
+At ConforMIS we design partial and total knee implants to fit the patient, not the other way around.
 We combine proven elements of standard knee replacement with our iFit Image-to-Implant® technology to create customized knee implants and surgical instrumentation that are designed to fit your knee’s natural shape and curves.

 With this patient-specific approach the ConforMIS knee replacement systems offer unique advantages we believe are not possible with traditional, off-the-shelf implants, including:

 - Individualized fit that reduces sizing compromises common with off-the-shelf implants and associated with residual pain after surgeryii

 - Designed to follow the shape and contour of each patient’s knee, which provides an increased potential for a more natural feeling knee

 - Designed for optimal bone preservationiii

 - Simple, reproducible surgical technique using disposable pre-navigated iJig® instrumentation and iView surgical planning images with detailed resection values that can be used to verify accuracy throughout the surgery

 The iTotal CR Knee Replacement System is intended for use as a total knee replacement in patients with knee joint pain and disability whose conditions cannot be solely addressed by the use of a prosthetic device that treats only one or two of the three knee compartments, such as a unicondylar, patellofemoral or bicompartmental prosthesis.
 Only a licensed physician can help you determine the appropriate medical treatment.
 There are potential risks to knee replacement surgery, and individual results may vary.
 Before making any decisions concerning medical treatment, consult your physician regarding your options and the risks of those options.
 The longevity, performance and feel of any knee implant will depend on various factors, including your physical condition, your activity level, adherence to your physician's instructions, and other factors.